stashed/docs/docs/addons/etcd/tls/index.md

 Here,

 - `.spec.task.name` specifies the name of the Task object that specifies the necessary Functions and their execution order to restore an Etcd database.
 - `.spec.task.params` refers to the names and values of the Params objects specifying necessary parameters and their values for restoring backup data into an Etcd cluster.
-We need to specify the folowing parameters to restore data in an Etcd cluster.
+We need to specify the folowing parameters,
   - `initialcluster` parameter refers to the initial cluster configuration of the Etcd cluster and it must be the same as the initial cluster configuration of the deployed Etcd cluster.
   - `dataDir` parameter refers to the datadir of the deployed Etcd cluster where the backed up data will get restored.
   - `workloadKind` parameter refers to the workload e.g. Pod/StatefulSet we have used to deploy the Etcd cluster.